amaurits/MultiLexScaled/README.md

 ### Citation

-If using MultiLexScaled, please cite the associated working paper (also available in this repo):
+If using MultiLexScaled, please cite the forthcoming paper (also available in this repo -- newest version coming soon):

 `van der Veen, A. Maurits, and Erik Bleich.
-2021.
+2024.
 "Automated sentiment analysis for the social sciences:
 A domain-independent, lexicon-based approach."
 Williamsburg, VA: College of William & Mary.`